hyosung11/Launch-School/Courses/journal.md

 17:29 Irritated by being called out for bad play in Louis's post-game segment when that's not accurate.

 17:58 Working on Problem 4 before dinner.

+19:11 SungOh and I went for a bike ride to Ridgewood High School and saw that the stadium field has mud all over it and the fence has leaves stuck in it halfway up.

+20:18 Working on more practice problems while watching the US Open women's quarterfinal match.

+20:47 Finished Practice Problem 6.

+21:14 Finished Practice Problem 7 and done for the day.